dinhl/Node.js-Applications/chat-app/README_chat-app.md

   - This is useful for error handling and data validation

 ### Filter bad words
-  - The server applied [npm bad words] to filter the messages from clients
+  - The server filter the messages from clients

 ### Create a form to let users send messages
   - This form should be disabled while messages are being sent to the server to prevent duplicate messages from double-click the send button